JDMukiibs/hymate_tech_task/README.md

 * **Error Handling & Edge Cases:** `[e.g., 1 hour]`
 * **README Documentation:** `[e.g., 0.5 hours]`
 * **Total Estimated Time:** `[e.g., 16.5 hours]`

+---

+## 🧩 New: Task One small widgets

+The Task One view was refactored to extract three small, reusable widgets to make the charting UI easier to test and maintain:

+- `Controls` (lib/tasks/view/widgets/controls.dart)
+    - Encapsulates user controls for the chart: date range picker, metric selector (total_power / price), bidding-zone dropdown for price, series selection chips, and the Update Chart button.
+    - Designed to be UI-only: it receives the current `TaskOneChartState` and callback handlers for all interactions so the controller can remain the single source of truth.

+- `ChartWithLegend` (lib/tasks/view/widgets/chart_with_legend.dart)
+    - Renders the area chart and a vertical legend side-by-side.
+    - Handles empty / loading / not-found states and delegates retry and series toggle actions back to the caller.

+- `Legend` (lib/tasks/view/widgets/legend.dart)
+    - A compact vertical legend listing series names, colours, and a checkbox to show/hide each series.

+These widgets are small and intentionally focused on a single responsibility to improve readability and testability.
+They are exported via `lib/tasks/widgets/widgets.dart`.

+---